Table of Contents

 Code G — Decision or policy to discontinue collection.
 Code G is used to identify cancellation of debt as a result of a decision or a defined policy of the creditor to discontinue collection activity and cancel the debt.
 For purposes of this identifiable event, a defined policy includes both a written policy and the creditor's established business practice.

 Code H — Expiration of nonpayment testing period.
-Code H is used to indicate that the creditor has not received a payment on the debt during a testing period ending on December 31, 2014.
+Code H is used to indicate that the creditor hasn't received a payment on the debt during a testing period ending on December 31, 2015.
 The testing period is a 36-month period increased by the number of months the creditor was prevented from engaging in collection activity by a stay in bankruptcy or similar bar under state or local law.
 This identifiable event applies only for a creditor that is a financial institution or credit union (and certain of their subsidiaries), the FDIC, the RTC, the NCUA, any other federal executive agencies, and any successor or subunit of the FDIC, the RTC, the NCUA, or a federal executive agency.

-Expiration of the nonpayment testing period does not necessarily result from an actual discharge of indebtedness.
+Expiration of the nonpayment testing period doesn't necessarily result from an actual discharge of indebtedness.

 Code I — Other actual discharge before identifiable event.
 Code I is used to identify an actual cancellation of debt that occurs before any of the identifiable events described in codes A through H.